chendicao/cascoKNN/README.md

 # Anomaly Detection on Subway Operational Data
-- This is my intern project working in CASCO Shanghai, China, Summer 2018.
+- This is mini project during my internship in CASCO Shanghai, China, Summer 2018.
 - This project is implemented and modified based on the python anomaly detection tooklit [pyod].
 - I created a new model called cascoKNN to process CASCO subway operational indicator data.